qexat/garnet/README.md

  * UTF-8 everywhere
  * Lack of magical constructors

-## Functionality sacrificed for simplicity
+## Functionality we sacrificed for simplicity

  * match blocks on function params, like Erlang -- just syntactic sugar
  * Monomorphized generics -- for now?